m4rkitsu/m4rkitsu.github.io/content/en/posts/oscp/index.md

 While working toward the OSCP, I discovered how interesting **Active Directory** environments can be — the complexity, the attack paths, the lateral movement… it really opened my eyes to how powerful and fun that side of hacking can be.

 That said, I think my true passion is **web hacking**.
-I love the creativity and depth it requires, plus being able to make a huge impact with basic tools like a browser.
-My next steps are focused on learning more in that world to start developing myself in Bug Bounty Hunting a bit more.
+I love the creativity and depth that it requires, plus being able to make a huge impact with basic tools, like a browser.
+My next steps are focused on learning more in that world to start developing myself in Bug Bounty Hunting a bit more, but without leaving Active Directory aside, as I'm always looking to be as versatile as possible.

 With this said, this journey is far from over — OSCP was just the beginning.
 And remember: **Try Harder!**